VirrageS/chirp/README.md

 If you want use production Docker you have to add this line to `/etc/hosts`:

 ```
-127.0.0.1   backend.local frontend.local
+127.0.0.1   backend.show frontend.show
 ```

 It is because we are not using any external domains yet.
-Then you can just hit `frontend.local/` and now you are able to access fully working project ^^.
+Then you can just hit `frontend.show/` and now you are able to access fully working project ^^.